 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

-- Tell your doctor if you or your child get any type of skin rash, even a mild rash.
-Stop using the medicine and call your doctor right away if you have a rash with blisters, a fever, mouth sores, red or irritated eyes, swelling of the face, muscle or joint pain, or muscle weakness.
+- Tell your doctor if you get any type of skin rash, even a mild rash.
+Stop using the medicine and check with your doctor right away if you have a rash with blisters, a fever, mouth sores, red or irritated eyes, swelling of the face, muscle or joint pain, or unusual tiredness.

-- Birth control pills may not work as well while you are using this medicine.
+- Birth control pills may not work as well while you use this medicine.
 To keep from getting pregnant, use another form of birth control along with your pills.
-Other forms include condoms, diaphragms, or contraceptive foams or jellies.

-- This medicine may cause you to have excess body fat.
-Tell your doctor if you or your child notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area.
+- This medicine may cause you to have changes in your body fat.
+Tell your doctor if you notice an increased amount of fat in your upper back and neck or around your chest and stomach area.
 You might also lose fat from your legs, arms, or face.